 Squaring up the fence will require some external tools.
 The best of which is a digital angle gauge.
 You can also get by with a machinist’s square if you don’t already have a digital angle gauge on hand.
 If you go by eye, you might end up with perfectly flattened surfaces but angled edges.

 4. Setting the depth of cut

-You need to set the depth of the cut prior to pushing a piece of lumber over the jointer.
-Each pass over the cutterhead should produce noticeable progress.
+You need to set the depth of the cut before pushing a piece of lumber over the jointer.
+Each pass over the cutter head should produce noticeable progress.
 However, you don’t want to go too deep with each pass since it can overburden the motor and potentially damage the board, machine, or possibly even both.
-It’s recommended that each the depth of the cutter head should be adjusted at 1/32-inch increments to produce flatness.
+It’s recommended that the depth of the cutter head should be adjusted at 1/32-inch increments to produce flatness.